Earth Observation driving the demand for more satellites?21st Jan 2020

 The need to tackle climate change drives new market for Earth Observation satellites

-Satellites can have a number of sensors installed as well as high definition cameras and tracking functionality.
-All of which give us the ability to closely monitor weather patterns, changing sea levels, changes in forest areas, changes in mass migration of wildlife and many other aspects of life on earth.
+Satellites can have a number of sensors installed, as well as high-definition cameras and tracking functionality.
+All of these give us the ability to closely monitor weather patterns, changing sea levels, changes in forest areas, changes in a mass migration of wildlife and many other aspects of life on Earth.

-As technology evolves and we continuously improve the way in which we monitor earth, so the need to send more satellites into orbit will also increase so as to put those new technologies into action.
+As technology evolves, and we continuously improve the way in which we monitor the earth, the need to send more satellites into orbit will also increase to put those new technologies into action.